Eric-Dally/stock-analysis/README.md

 <img width="347" alt="2018 Results" src="https://user-images.githubusercontent.com/82424250/117390140-3bc3d180-aeb3-11eb-9a64-be0b613ffc45.png">

 To make improve the code, I refactored it using a three output array including the tickerIndex and tickerVolumes.
-As you can see, this significantly improved the codes performance by shaving off half a second off of each years run time.
+As you can see, this significantly improved the codes performance by shaving off half a second off of each run time.

 Initial Run times: